mpickpt/mana/mpi-proxy-split/README.md

 since Linux 3.10, when Linux created a backwards-incompatible change after which GDB has been failing to find the symbols for debugging.

-# Building and testing on ordinary CentOS/Ubuntu (not the Cori supercomputer):
+# Building and testing on ordinary CentOS/Ubuntu (not the Perlmutter supercomputer):

 Before going into details, there are a few prerequisites: